bonsol-collective/bonsol/gitbook/getting-started/installation.md

 <summary>Linux</summary>

-Ensure you have the build requirements.&#x20;
+Ensure you have the build requirements.

 ```bash
 # Update package lists